Summer Hill

 What is the median house price in Summer Hill?

-The median house price is $1,232,000 on PSI-derived 2024-2025 data, down 3.6% from the 2024 peak of $1,245,000.
-Monthly mortgage repayments average $2,550, representing 30.9% of household income, just above the standard 30% mortgage stress threshold.
-Weekly rent averages $300.
+The median house price is $1,200,000 as of 2025, down 3.6% from the 2024 peak of $1,245,000.
+Monthly mortgage repayments average $2,550, giving a mortgage-to-income ratio of 30.9%, above the standard stress threshold.
+Weekly rent averages $300 for the 17.5% of residents who are tenants.

 What schools are in Summer Hill?